₊ ⊹ Courtney Moody ₊ ⊹

 As my time finishing my Bachelors degree came to a close, dissecting the Biblical weight of dark and light in literature continued to interest me so deeply that it led me to write my final research paper on this very topic.
 Essentially, this essay explores the way light as a deep symbol can move throughout the “body of a poem” to reflect the reality of the eternal light of Christ residing in the “body of our lives”:

-Story Behind the Logo: Carried to Carry the Light
+The Story Behind Our Logo: Carried to Carry the Light

 While dreaming up the logo for Vessels of Light with my friend, worship leader, and graphic designer, May Tangeles, quite a humbling surprise unraveled that I was not expecting.
 At the time, I was continuously met with references to the “mighty hand of God,” as mentioned several times in the Old Testament, and this had been popping up left and right through scripture and songs in clear, Spirit-speaking ways.